 There’s an age-old myth that says hats can lead to hair loss and breakage.
-Well, we talked to Anabel Kingsley, Trichologist at Philip Kingsley to debunk that myth once and for all.
+Well, we talked to Anabel Kingsley, trichologist at Philip Kingsley, to debunk that myth once and for all.
 Can hats cause breakage?
-The short answer is “no”, but keep reading to find out what Kingsley has to say about the rare instances where hats can lead to hair breakage and what kind of hats you should avoid if you’d like to save your strands.
+The short answer is no, but keep reading to find out what Kingsley has to say about the rare instances where hats can lead to hair breakage and what kind of hats you should avoid if you’d like to save your strands.

-Can wearing hats cause breakage?
-Hair loss?
+Mane Addicts: Can wearing hats cause hair loss or breakage?

-What is the worst material for your hair that hats can be made of?
+MA: What is the worst material for your hair that hats can be made of?
 The best?

 AK: Potentially, the worst material would be one with extravagant designs that your hair could become caught in and subsequently snap.
-Very warm hats may also cause your scalp to sweat, which can leave you with a dishevelled hairstyle.
-The best materials will be those that feel most comfortable!
+Very warm hats may also cause your scalp to sweat, which can leave you with a disheveled hairstyle.
+The best materials will be those that feel most comfortable.
 If a hat feels like it’s scratching your scalp, or getting tangled with your hair, it’s best to take it off.

-How can you avoid breakage?
+MA: How can you avoid breakage?

-Any suggestions for styling hair underneath of the hat to avoid damage?
+MA: Any suggestions for styling hair underneath of the hat to avoid damage?

 AK: It’s never a good idea to wear your hair back too tightly.
 This can place too much traction on the hair and hair follicle, causing breakage.
 Tight hairstyles may even pull hairs out, and if done for an extended period of time, can result in permanent hair loss.
-In terms of what you tie your hair back with, opt for fabric covered bands or smooth clips.
+In terms of what you tie your hair back with, opt for fabric-covered bands or smooth clips.
 Uncovered elastic bands and sharp metal edges can cut into the hair shaft.